 If you make this recipe, be sure to comment and rate it down below.
 Also, don't forget to tag me @healthfulblondie on Instagram and use the hashtag #healthfulblondie so I can see your delicious creation and share it with my followers!

-Furikake Salmon Bowls
+Furikake Salmon Recipe

 Ingredients